metaperl/binary-martingale/hacked.md

 I had all my funds on a Windows VPS (Virtual Private Server).
 I am lucky that the server farm that I use has 24/7 customer support.
 They were very responsive via live chat.
-What I am not lucky about is that it is not easy to harden my VPS server against attack.
-More about that later.

 ## Idle Timeout Screen Lock

 Do you want to wake up in the morning to all your funds gone?
 Me either.
-Having an idle screen timeout may be a pain to deal with every day, but I can tell you: waking up to losing $27,000 is way more painful.
+Having to enter your password every time you see an idle screen timeout may be a pain, but I can tell you: waking up to losing
+$27,000 is way more painful.

 ## 2-Factor Authentication is a MUST